Kichiyaki/terraform-provider-woodpecker/docs/resources/repository.md

 - `default_branch` (String) the name of the default branch
 - `forge_remote_id` (String) the unique identifier for the repository on the forge
 - `id` (Number) the repository's id
+- `is_gated` (Boolean) when true, every pipeline needs to be approved before being executed
 - `is_private` (Boolean) whether the repo (SCM) is private
 - `name` (String) the name of the repository
 - `owner` (String) the owner of the repository